RojaK1999/testrepo/README.md

 # It is a readme file

-This file contains the information that explains the project of this repository and its purpose.
+This file contains the information that explains the project in this repository and its purpose.